kairichard/kairichardkoenig.de/content/about/projects/bitspark/index.md

       icon: fas fa-external-link-alt
       text: Landing Page
 year: 2019
+timeframe: November 2018 - February 2020
 ---

 Programming today requires a shift in thinking.
 This makes it hard to learn how to write programs.
 On top of that, IT experts often use a language which is difficult to understand for non technicians.
 At [bitspark.de](https://bitspark.de) we develop [Slang](https://github.com/Bitspark/slang) which aims to make programming easier, faster and more comfortable.
 It avoids coding, repetition and frustration.